16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that

 I don’t mind opposition.
 I get it all the time.
 Some rebukes are harsher than others.
 People tell me to get the F out of their face, or that they don’t believe in Santa (or the tooth fairy), or that the idea of sin is a myth.
-I am hearing that one more frequently, and happily reel off: greed, pride, lust, anger, unforgiveness, and jealousy as they drift away, hoping that perhaps a small seed of truth is planted.
+I am hearing that one more frequently, and happily reel off: greed, pride, lust, anger, selfishness, unforgiveness, and jealousy as they drift away, hoping that perhaps a small seed of truth is planted.
 Even if people don’t take a tract, I want them to have heard the gospel message.
 The Holy Spirit can work with that, no matter how they treat me (Rom 3: 17; 1 Cor.
 3:5-7).
 I don’t take it personally.
 The problem is sin.
 They love it, and hate the fact that they just might have to deal with it one day at the foot of God’s throne.
-My prayer is that, even if I don’t see evidence of it, they will deal with their sin via repentance and faith in the blood, before they die.
+My prayer is that, even if I don’t see evidence of it, they will deal with their sin via repentance and faith in His blood, before they die.